UL-FRI-NLP-Course-2022-23/nlp-course-neznaniletecipredmet/README.md

 Function returns the value between -5 and +5, which represent either bad or good relation between two characters from the story.

 ### Visualization
+To create input files for visualisation run `test_workflow.py`.
+In `visualisation/sketch.js` change variable *title* to the name of the story you want to process.

+Visualisation can be executed either in WebStorm or using a simple Python server.
-To initiate the visualization, access your terminal and navigate to the directory where the project is stored (*nlp-course-neznaniletecipredmet*).
-Execute the command `python -m http.server 8000` and proceed to open your preferred web browser and access `http:localhost:8000`.
+To initiate it with Python server, access your terminal and navigate to the directory where the project is stored (*nlp-course-neznaniletecipredmet/visualisation*).
+Execute the command `python -m http.server 8000`, proceed to open your preferred web browser and access `http:localhost:8000`.

 ### Character sentiment
 The sentiment of the character is predicted with a trained model saved in `./models`, using the sentence context.
 An example of usage can be seen in the test.ipynb file located in the root directory.